Nereus-Minos/java-QQ/README.md

 # QQ
-This is a copycat QQ project and I hope someone can improve this project.
+This is a copycat QQ project.
 #
 This project has written a client and a server-side interface.
 The client includes a login interface, a friend interface, and a chat interface.